USCIS Premium Processing: Is it Worth it?

 Decoding Premium Processing

 In a nutshell, premium processing is an optional service provided by USCIS for certain types of cases.
 It allows applicants to expedite the processing of their applications by paying an additional fee.
-This service is particularly useful for those who seek quicker responses from USCIS.
+The premium processing service is particularly useful for those who seek quicker responses from USCIS.
 For instance, if the standard processing time for an L1 Visa petition is six months, utilizing premium processing involves paying an extra fee, currently set at $2,500, to have the case reviewed within just 15 days.

 A New Angle on Premium Processing